Specialty Leasing Glossary

 Also known as: Pop-up Store, Temporary Storefront

-A temporary storefront space ranging from 200-2000 square feet with full walls, doors, and traditional store features.
+A temporary storefront—200-2000 square feet—with full walls, doors, and traditional store features.
 Pop-up shops occupy inline retail spaces for short durations, typically a few weeks to several months.
-Perfect for brand activations, seasonal retail, or market testing.
+Perfect for brand activations, seasonal retail, market testing.

 Inline Space